 Ten years from now your people won’t remember the gift you gave them for a special occasion, but they will remember and treasure what it felt like to be well led.

 Don’t deny them – or yourself – that gift.

 Here are two free gifts for you:

 #1: Leadership interviews with authors, CEOs, operators, and more

 Check out our free podcast episodes where we talk with a wide-range of leaders and researchers all of which share insights to help you to be a better leader.
 These podcasts are truly designed to help you to win!

 #2: Leadership tools created to help you to put our ideas to work in your world

 We’ve created 50+ free tools, one of them is designed to help you put the ideas in this article to work.
 Please feel to print, post, and share.
 Here’s a snapshot of the tool.
-The full version and all of our free tools can be found on the Tools page.
+The full version of this tool can be found here.

 Patrick Leddin, PhD is a speaker, global leadership consultant, and The Wall Street Journal bestselling author of The Five-Week Leadership Challenge.
 Patrick is an Associate Professor at Vanderbilt University with a thriving leadership blog and podcast, and 25-years of leadership experience.
 He offers an unparalleled mix of academic rigor and real-world experience.